Brandon Lowe Player Props: Rays vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 19th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 19th in the league.

-- The Pirates have the seventh-ranked team ERA across all MLB pitching staffs (3.59).
+- The Pirates have the ninth-ranked team ERA among all league pitching staffs (3.62).

-- Pirates pitchers combine to surrender 23 home runs (0.8 per game), the fourth-fewest in the league.
+- Pirates pitchers combine to surrender the fourth-fewest home runs in baseball (24 total, 0.8 per game).

-- The Pirates will send Contreras (3-1) out to make his sixth start of the season.
-He is 3-1 with a 3.58 ERA and 24 strikeouts through 27 2/3 innings pitched.
+- Keller (3-0) gets the starting nod for the Pirates in his seventh start of the season.
+He's put together a 3.53 ERA in 35 2/3 innings pitched, with 40 strikeouts.

-- In his last time out on Wednesday, the right-hander threw six scoreless innings against the Los Angeles Dodgers while surrendering two hits.
+- The right-hander last pitched on Thursday against the Los Angeles Dodgers, when he went six innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.